Don't settle for the old-style blog tours that don't produce results. Learn how to

 blogger’s post.
 All blog posts are related to a theme.

-You’ve all heard of Amanda Hocking and her $2 million book deal,
+You’ve probably heard of Amanda Hocking and her $2 million book deal,

 but did you know that her Zombiepalooza in October 2010 was the launch pad for